microsoft/Kusto-Query-Language/doc/nextfunction.md

 ---
 # next()

-Returns the value of a column in a row that it at some offset following the current row in a [serialized row set](./windowsfunctions.md#serialized-row-set).
+Returns the value of a column in a row that is at some offset following the current row in a [serialized row set](./windowsfunctions.md#serialized-row-set).

 ## Syntax